Digital-Satellite-Club/PacSatAFSKBoard/ProcessorPins.md

   - UMBILICAL\_ATTACHED - Input to the board, if high the satellite is in the launch vehicle.
 This inhibits transmit in hardware and causes the software to behave differently.
+If this line is not used make sure to populate the resistor pulling it down.

+  - SAFE\_MODE\_N - Connected to the processor so a controlling system can tell it to go into a safe mode.
+What it does depends on context.

   - 5V_p - +5V that is always present when the satellite is powered.
     The board has a 0 ohm resistor that must be populated to get power